pacogomez/pacogomez.github.io/_posts/2015-02-04-using-coreos-on-vcloud-air-ondemand-cli.md

 * [vCloud Air Command Line Interface](https://github.com/vmware/vca-cli), vca-cli (version 0.9)
 * [ovftool](https://www.vmware.com/support/developer/ovf/)

-In a nutshell, the process consists of:
+In a nutshell, the process consists of the following steps:

 1. download the CoreOS OVA to the local computer and upload it to vCloud Air as a template
 2. create a CoreOS VM based on the template